 Option-double-clicking on the Pan control of the Mixer opens an alternate 3D Audio Pan window.
-Whereas the regular Pan window lets you do stereo and conventional 5.1 and 7.1 surround panning, the 3D Audio Pan window lets you do the kind of spatial audio positioning enabled by advanced surround formats such as Auro 3D and NHK 22.2 (more information about specific support for these and other formats will come later).
+Whereas the regular Pan window lets you do stereo and conventional 5.1 and 7.1 surround panning, the 3D Audio Pan window lets you do the kind of spatial audio positioning enabled by advanced surround formats such as Atmos, Auro 3D, and NHK 22.2.